 Armenia is a well of science and history.
-Spoilt by culture, it is also spoiled by nature with lakes, plains and mountains
+Spoilt by culture, it is also spoiled by nature with beautiful lakes, plains and mountains to discover

 What, who do you think of when the name Armenia is dropped?
 Genocide?
 Aznavour, Manoukian?
 What a pity!
 This country has deep roots, thousands of years old churches and history.
 It is high time to give Armenia back the image it deserves and to discover its splendour.